artukam/quick-start/README.md

 Twitter Bootstrap has been applied to general styling (reset and normalize).
 This has been installed as a module and imported on the index.js level.
 For individual styling, create a css file for each component and import it into that specific component for use.

 ### Redux
 Redux has been added to this app with default state set to blank and no actions included.
+Redux-persist has also been implemented to ensure that state persists after reseting app.